 Radiant Greninja offers a draw engine with Concealed Cards, discarding one of your Energy cards to draw you two cards.
 Since it’s an Ability, we don’t need Radiant Greninja in the Active spot, so he can sit in the back and draw us cards.
 Even though we’re discarding valuable Energy cards, we can still pull them from the discard with some of the cards we run in the list, which I’ll talk about later in the guide.

-Energy Retrieval is one way to put 2 Basic Energy cards from the discard pile into our hand.
-However, our stronger card is Professor Sada’s Vitality, letting us choose two of our Ancient Pokemon and attach a Basic Energy from the discard pile to each of them.
+As for Professor Sada’s Vitality, it lets us choose two of our Ancient Pokemon and attach a Basic Energy from the discard pile to each of them.
 So Ranging Bolt ex and Flutter Mane are two Ancient Pokemon we can give Basic Energy to.

 The switch cards are important to Knockout one of the opponent’s key Pokemon.
 If it’s a Pokemon capable of dealing damage, we want to knock it out!
 If we’re close to winning the game and need to knock out a Pokemon that gives two Prize Cards.

 For aggressive play, Boss’ Orders is perfect since you don’t have to switch out your Active Pokemon.
-Prime Catcher forces you to switch out your Pokemon, so if you have a damage dealer in the Active spot, you’ll have to retreat the Pokemon you’ve just switched in.
+Prime Catcher forces you to switch out your Pokemon, so if you have a damage dealer in the Active spot, you’ll have to retreat the Pokemon you’ve just switched in by discarding Energy or using Switch Cart.

 Alternative Damage